mlbonniec/yoga-booking/README.md

 # Yoga Booking
-This application will allow you to register for yoga lessons.
+This application will allow you to register for workshop during activity test dat.
 You will be able to add registrations, print reservation forms etc.

 ## Table of contents
 - [Yoga Booking](#yoga-booking)